Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 What do you think?

-So I guess they're exposing themselves so that you know that's I'm just saying it's like harder to catch a fish when you dump toxic waste in the pond is all I'm saying.
+I'm just saying it's like harder to catch a fish when you dump toxic waste in the pond is all I'm saying.

 You know, hold on.

-That's the big there's an argument if she's making a million dollars.
+There's an argument if she's making a million dollars.

 Listen, I mean, if they're doing it for no money, that's just stupid.

-But also there can't be a seller without a buyer.
+but also there can't be a seller without a buyer.

-So maybe if men are.
+So maybe if Meg stopped opening.

 I think it's gross.

-There aren't those lonely men.
+But aren't those lonely young people?

 But if there's nothing to buy, you can't buy it.